 - 2.11 EFRAG SRB's and EFRAG SR TEG's agenda papers are publicly available on the EFRAG website.
-The related advice/ reports of the EFRAG SR TEG form part of these publicly available agenda papers11.
-The EFRAG SRB and the EFRAG SR TEG may decide to make selected agenda papers not publicly available12. - 2.12 This may be the case, for instance, if it is determined that making the papers publicly available would be harmful to individual parties.
-However, it is expected that such circumstances would be rare and that most papers of the EFRAG SRB and EFRAG SR TEG will be publicly available. - 2.13 All papers and comment letters received as part of EFRAG's due process are published on the EFRAG website unless confidentiality is requested by the respondent. - 2.14 Agenda papers are distributed to EFRAG SRB and EFRAG SR TEG members no later than five (5) working days before the meeting to allow members sufficient time to consider and assess the recommendations.
+The related advice/reports of the EFRAG SR TEG form part of these publicly available agenda papers.
+The EFRAG SRB and the EFRAG SR TEG may decide to make selected agenda papers not publicly available. - 2.12 This may be the case, for instance, if it is determined that making the material publicly available would be harmful to individual parties.
+However, it is expected that withholding agenda papers in such circumstances would be rare and that most papers of the EFRAG SRB and EFRAG SR TEG will be publicly available in their entirety. - 2.13 All papers and comment letters received as part of EFRAG's due process are published on the EFRAG website unless confidentiality is requested by the respondent. - 2.14 Agenda papers are distributed to EFRAG SRB and EFRAG SR TEG members no later than five (5) working days before they are scheduled for discussion to allow members sufficient time to consider and assess the recommendations.
 Exceptionally, it may be necessary to distribute technical staff papers closer to the meeting date.
-The agenda papers are made publicly available at the same time. - 2.15 The EFRAG Secretariat verbally provides supplementary and contextualising explanations and comments on the papers at EFRAG SR TEG meetings and where relevant at EFRAG SRB meetings.
-The EFRAG Secretariat comments are drawn from research, consultations with consultative groups and other interested stakeholders, and information gathered from outreaches, fieldwork, education sessions and comment letters.
+The agenda papers are at the same time made publicly available. - 2.15 The EFRAG Secretariat provides supplementary explanations and comments on the papers verbally at EFRAG SR TEG meetings and where relevant at EFRAG SRB meetings, drawing from research, consultations with consultative groups and other interested stakeholders, and comments and information gained from outreaches, fieldwork, education sessions and comment letters.